Ultimate Air Fryer Sandwich (Made With Thanksgiving Leftovers)

 Tips for Serving Up Your Savory Vegan Thanksgiving Sandwich

-How can I make this a vegan gluten-free Thanksgiving sandwich?
+Can I freeze this vegan Thanksgiving sandwich?

 I don’t have an air fryer.
 Can I still make this air fryer sandwich recipe?

 Absolutely!
-This vegan sandwich can easily be heated up in the microwave for 1-2 minutes (warm, but soft), in the oven at same temperature for 10-15 minutes (or until desired crispiness), or on the stovetop using a non-stick skillet.
+This vegan sandwich can easily be heated up in the microwave for 1-2 minutes (warm, but soft), in the oven at the same temperature for 10-15 minutes (or until desired crispiness), or on the stovetop using a non-stick skillet.
 Bring heat to medium high and fry on one side for approximately 4 minutes and then 2-4 minutes on the other.
 Keep a careful eye on it while cooking because it really does depend on your skillet and the heat from your stovetop.

 Also, if you’re searching for more sandwich ideas for a party or small gathering, check out our Vegan Tea Sandwiches and Tea Party Tips guide!